Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 For object types, the type test condition may be replaced with equality check with the object value.

 > Note: if one were to override `equals` for an object type incorrectly (i.e., so that an object is not equal to itself), it would break the exhaustiveness check.
-> Such situations are considered to have undefined behaviour.
+> It is unspecified whether this situation leads to an exception or an undefined value for this `when` expression.

 ```kotlin
 sealed class Base